Your pregnancy timeline

 Serious health conditions that happen when you’re pregnant aren’t common.
 But how concerned should you be about those little aches and pains that you otherwise might ignore?
 Here are some of the common pregnancy symptoms, and when you should take them seriously.

 Because of the extra hormones in your body, headaches and migraine can be more common during pregnancy.
 According to the NHS, paracetamol is usually safe to take when you’re pregnant – though you should get advice from your midwife or GP first.
 However, if you have a headache that isn’t relieved when you take paracetamol, it could be a sign of pre-eclampsia, a condition that affects some pregnant women, the early signs of which include having high blood pressure.
 So if paracetamol has no effect on your headache, see your GP or midwife as soon as possible.
+Discover more about headache types and treatments in our helpful article.

 A little bit of spotting early on in your pregnancy isn’t usually anything to worry about.
 But more substantial blood loss combined with abdominal pain could be a sign of a miscarriage or a condition called placenta previa in late pregnancy.
 If the bleeding is severe, call an ambulance.
 If it’s just a spot or two, call your doctor or midwife to put your mind at rest.